-NOI Impact 1 c) Noise levels from powered equipment or powered hand tools at a distance of 50 feet from the noise source or within 500 feet of a residential zone will be limited to 75 dBA, such limit shall not apply where compliance is technically infeasible.
-Technical infeasibility means that the noise limit cannot be achieved despite the use of mufflers, shields, sound barriers and/or other noise reduction devices or techniques during operation of the equipment. d) All construction equipment shall be properly maintained per manufacturers' specification and fitted with the best available noise-suppression devices. e) Pneumatic tools used at the site shall be equipped with an exhaust muffler on th compressed air exhaust to minimize noise levels. f) Stationary noise sources shall be located as far from adjacent sensitive receptors a possible and shall be muffled and enclosed within temporary sheds or insulated barrier when possible. g) Prior to commencement of construction, a designated project contact person will direct notify the management of any surrounding residential properties located within 100 feet of the project site about the construction schedule and activities and provide a contact number to address any noise-related complaints during construction. h) A designated point of contact shall be identified to address noise-related complaints durin construction.
-The noise disturbance coordinator will be responsible for responding to an local complaints about construction noise.

-analysis conducted to calculate the effectiveness of the mitigation measures, shown in Table 5.11-14.
+NOI Impact 1 and northern sides of the project site boundary.
+This barrier shall be constructed in one of the following ways: from acoustical blankets hung over or from a supporting frame, or from commercially available acoustical panels lined with sound-absorbing material, or from common construction materials such as plywood, provided that the barrier is designed with overlapping material at the seams to ensure that no gaps exist between the panels. С. Noise levels from powered equipment or powered hand tools at a distance of 50 feet from the noise source or within 500 feet of a residential zone will be limited to 75 dBA, such limits shall not apply where compliance is technically infeasible.
+Technical infeasibility means that the noise limit cannot be achieved despite the use of mufflers, shields, sound barriers, and/or other noise reduction devices or techniques during operation of the equipment. d.
+All construction equipment shall be properly maintained per manufacturers' specifications and fitted with the best available noise-suppression devices. е.
+Pneumatic tools used at the site shall be equipped with an exhaust muffler on the compressed air exhaust to minimize noise levels. f.
+Stationary noise sources shall be located as far from adjacent sensitive receptors as possible and shall be muffled and enclosed within temporary sheds or insulated barriers when possible. g.
+Prior to commencement of construction, a designated project contact person will directly notify the management of any surrounding residential properties located within 100 feet of the project site about the construction schedule and activities and provide a contact number to address any noise-related complaints during construction. h.
+A designated point of contact shall be identified to address noise-related complaints during construction.
+The noise disturbance coordinator will be responsible for responding to any local complaints about construction noise.
+Impacts Following Mit tigation With implementation of f NOI/mm-1.1, construction impacts would be less than significant as demonstrated by the analysis conducted to calculate the effectiveness of the mitigation measures, shown in Table 5.11-14.